OpenReqEU/ri-logging/README.md

 ### Notes for Developers

 The configuration and installation for development is the same as the shell version.
-Additionally the `config.json` file can be recreated on every run if the microservice is executed with `run_dev.py`.
-The environment variable assignments have to be updated accordingly in the `run_dev.py` file.
+But requires the `config_dev.json` file to be in the root directory.
+The file can be created by duplicating the `config_base.json` and filling it with config values.

 #### Updating requirements.txt